 Risk management

-ALK’s Board of Management is responsible for the ongoing management of risks throughout the value chain, including risk mapping, the assessment of probabilities and potential consequences, and the introduction of risk-reducing measures.
+ALK’s Board of Management is responsible for the ongoing management of risks throughout the value chain, including risk identification, the assessment of probabilities and potential consequences, and the introduction of risk-reducing measures.

-The Board of Management has established a risk committee to assist it in meeting its overall responsibility for risk management.
+The Board of Management has a risk committee to assist it in meeting its overall responsibility for risk management.
 The Risk Committee comprises representatives from each functional area relevant to ALK’s risk profile.
-It meets twice a year or more, as required, to perform its tasks.
-Risks are systematically assessed according to a two-dimensional matrix, rating the impact and probability of each risk.
-A risk management report with key enterprise risks and recommended mitigation plans is presented to Board of Management before it is submitted to the Board of Directors on an annual basis for their review and approval.
+The Risk Committee meets twice a year or more, as required, to perform its tasks.
+Risks are systematically assessed according to a two-dimensional matrix, rating the potential impact and probability of each risk.
+A risk management report with key enterprise risks and recommended mitigation plans is presented to Board of Management before it is submitted to the Board of Directors on an annual basis for their review and approval as part of ALK’s long-term strategic planning process.

 The following is a description of ALK’s key enterprise risks, and the main initiatives taken to mitigate these risks.
 The risk movements compared to the previous year are indicated.